wix-incubator/chat-viewer/README.md

         // When 100 offset from the top of the chat is reached, then loadHistory is triggered historyEndOffset={100}
         onHistoryEndReached={loadHistory}
+        // This allows you to keep some messages mounted and preserve their state when they leave viewport keepMountedIds={message[0].id}
       />
     </div>
   )